-Applications will be accepted beginning December 1 through the REU common application: https://www.nsfreu.org/
+Applications will be accepted beginning November 22 through the REU common application: APPLY HERE: HTTPS://WWW.NSFREU.ORG/

-Application review will begin on February 15, with acceptances delivered in early March.
+Application review will begin on February 1, with acceptances offered before the end of February.
 Applicants must be US citizens or permanent residents as per NSF requirements.

 Students with a background in Science and Engineering, who have completed at least 3 semesters of undergraduate coursework, are encouraged to apply.
 Students from the Southwestern US and under-represented populations are especially encouraged to apply.

-Participants will receive a $500 per week stipend, plus a food allowance for the on-campus dining hall, and travel costs to and from Socorro, NM, (up to $600) will be covered.
+Participants will receive a $500 per week stipend ($4,500 over 9-week period), plus a food allowance for the on-campus dining hall, and travel costs to and from Socorro, NM, (up to $600) will be covered.

 The REU program will provide an exciting and interactive experience for participants which will include: